What is email segmentation?

 Custom fields are a highly flexible feature offered by some email service providers.
 They let you create a system that suits your business and allows the information you hold on your contacts to change as your business changes.

 For example, if I decided to have a group for each gender, which group to the contacts go into when I don?t know their gender?
 If I used a custom field for gender, I can specify the gender or leave it blank if I don?t know.
 I can then select all contacts who have Male in the Gender field.

 Custom fields are used for information about my contacts which may change but if it does, it happens infrequently.

 Tags are one of the most flexible ways to segment our list.
 I can tag a contact based on their behaviour.
 For example, they submitted their email address in return for a lead magnet.
-Maybe tag them with as Interested.
+Tag them as Interested.
 Once they download it, remove the interest tag and add a downloaded tag.
 When you use a tag to indicate the contact has access their lead magnet, you can send an email after 7 days to get feedback or ask them to share their experience on social media.
-But, if they still have the Interest tag after 2 days, send a different email to find out if they had a problem and need help to get their lead magnet.

 Tags are used to segment contacts by information that can change quickly, frequently and identifies an action they have taken.